ttaubert/octoblog/source/_posts/2017-02-07-simple-cryptol-specifications.markdown

 Part 1 dealt with addition, in part 2 we're going to look at multiplication.
 Let's implement a function `mul(a, b, *hi, *lo)` that multiplies `a` and `b`, and stores the eight most significant bits of the product in `*hi`, and the eight LSBs in `*lo`.

-This time we'll make it run in constant time right away and won't bother implementing a simpler version first.
+This time we'll make it run in constant time right away and won't bother implementing a trivial version first.
 Instead, we will write a Cryptol specification to verify LLVM bitcode afterwards --- you will be amazed how simple that is.

-### Start with helper functions
+### Some helper functions

 The first two functions of our C/C++ implementation will seem familiar if you've read the previous part of the series. `msb` hasn't changed, and `ge` is the negated version of `lt`. `nz` returns `0xff` if the given argument `x` is non-zero, `0` otherwise.